2018 WAEC English Answers is Now Out – Waec English Language expo Essay, Objective & Test of Oral Questions Released.

 - PAPER 3: Will consist of sixty multiple choice items on Test of Orals for candidates in Nigeria and Liberia, and that on Listening Comprehension for candidates in Ghana, The Gambia and Sierra Leone.
 All the questions will be answered in 45 minutes for 30 marks.

-In this post, we will be posting sample questions from Waec past questions and answers that we feel are likely questions for GCE preparation.
+In this post, we will be posting sample questions from Waec english past questions and answers that we feel are likely questions for preparation.

 WAEC English Essay Questions:

-5) You are the chief speaker in a debate on the topic: Women should not be in paid employment while still bearing children.
-Write your contribution for or against the topic.
+4) You are the chief speaker in a debate on the topic: Religious education should be made compulsory in schools.

 In each of the following sentences, there is one underlined word and one gap.
 From the list of words lettered A to D, choose the one that is most nearly opposite in meaning to the underlined word and that will, at the same time, correctly fill the gap in the sentence.